pyrsia/pyrsia/docs/local_dev_setup.md

    cd ../target/debug
    ```

-8. Configure the CLI tool for your node using subcommand "config"
+8. Configure the CLI tool for your node using interactive subcommand "config"

    ```
-    ./pyrsia config --add localhost:7888
+    ./pyrsia config --add
     ```

    OR place the config file in these OS specific locations: